eorochena/Introduction_to_Ansible/lectures/001-Introduction_to_Ansible.md

 ### Modules

-Ansible Modules are scripts that come with the ansible package and are used to accomplish certain tasks.
+Ansible Modules are scripts that come with the ansible package and are used to accomplish several tasks.

 ### Tasks